 Incoming students are required to avail of insurance towards their visa and immigration registration in Ireland.

 There are a number of companies students may consider for insurance.
-For your convenience, we provide links to three such companies below for your consideration.
+For your convenience, we provide links to two such companies below for your consideration.

 Insurance plans with these companies range from €190 to €686 per annum, and are dependent on a student's age.